pointless-lang/pointless/site/pages/language/conditionals/index.md

 ## If Expressions

-The most common form of an `if` expression has the syntax
+The basic form of an `if` expression has the syntax

 ```ptls --no-eval
 if condition then